For Patients & Caregivers

 Zestra is a topical botanical formulation of borage seed oil, evening primrose oil, angelica root extract, Coleus forskohlii extract, ascorbyl palmitate, and dl-alpha tocopherol.
-It is being promoted to relieve symptoms associated with female sexual dysfunction.
+It is promoted to relieve symptoms associated with female sexual dysfunction.
 Sexual dysfunction may involve painful intercourse, loss of libido, difficulty in maintaining arousal, or difficulty in achieving orgasm.
-It may be caused by factors such as stress, hormonal changes, cancer treatment involving surgery, radiation, chemotherapy or hormone therapy, use of antidepressants, or menopause.
-Use of Zestra results in increased clitoral and vaginal warmth, heightened arousal, and increased sexual pleasure.
+Causative factors include stress, hormonal changes, cancer treatment involving surgery, radiation, chemotherapy or hormone therapy, use of antidepressants, or menopause.
 The borage, primrose, angelica, and coleus extracts may contribute to Zestra’s activity by increasing blood flow and nerve conduction (2) (3) (4).
-Clinical studies show that Zestra benefits both normal women and those with sexual disorders (1) (6).
+Clinical studies show that it benefits both normal women and those with sexual disorders by heightening desire, arousal, and increased sexual pleasure (1) (6).

 Zestra has not been studied in cancer patients.
-Adverse effects from use of Zestra include mild burning sensation locally.
+Adverse effects from its use include mild burning sensation locally.
 It is contraindicated in women who are pregnant, breastfeeding, and in those trying to conceive.

 Studies show that borage and evening primrose oils are rich in gamma-linolenic acid that is metabolized to prostaglandin E1 in the skin (2).
 This process is known to increase blood flow and nerve conduction.
 Osthole, a compound present in Angelica root extract was found to increase the levels of cGMP and cAMP (3).
 The Coleus forskohlii extract contains forskolin, coleonol, and related diterpenes that are known to stimulate adenylate cyclase (4).